dwyl/phoenix-liveview-counter-tutorial/README.md

 but not here) so the rest of the code goes into `lib/live_view_counter_web/live/counter.ex`.

-1. We subscribe, participate-in and subscribe to the Presence system (we do that in `mount`)
+1. We subscribe to and participate in the Presence system (we do that in `mount`)
 1. We handle Presence updates and use the current count, adding joiners and subtracting leavers to calculate the current numbers 'present'.
 We do that